JonathanIgler/JonathanIgler.github.io/_pages/cv.md

 ======
 * M.S. in Banking and Finance, Leibniz Universität Hanover, 2019
   * Thesis on Urban Logistics Routing Problems: Analysis of Heuristic Methods
+  * Research on the relationship between mortality and morbidity related to the risk of dependence on care
  * B.S. in Economics, Leibniz Universität Hanover, 2018
+  * Thesis on Pay-as-you-live models in insurance
  * Studienkolleg Hannover, Hoschulzulassung, 2013-2014
  * Cursinho Objetivo, Sao Paulo, 2010 - 2012
  * Colégio Geraldo de Lima, Sao Paulo, 2010